A Treasurer’s Guide to Open Banking

 International Treasury Specialist

-Cristina Pintado is an experienced International Treasury Specialist with significant transaction banking advisory experience, covering cash management, payments, liquidity, FX and trade finance, financial institutions, and development drganizations.
+Cristina Pintado is an experienced International Treasury Specialist with significant transaction banking advisory experience, including cash management, payments, liquidity, FX and trade finance, covering corporates, financial institutions, and development organizations.
 Cristina has spent the bulk of her career delivering multi-product, multi-geographic treasury solutions to clients.
-She is currently with Wells Fargo responsible for International Treasury Advisory in Southern California.
+She is currently with Wells Fargo responsible for International Treasury Advisory to the Technology and Media industries.

 Cristina holds several Adjunct Faculty positions in Banking and Finance including at New York University (NYU-SPS) and San Diego State University (SDSU).
 She has been a frequent speaker at the AFP Annual Conference, NACHA Payments and Eurofinance and has also served as a member of the Treasury Advisory Group from 2011 to 2016.